idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 ### **Step 1: Front-End (HTML and JavaScript)**

 This part will remain the same.
-The user selects a process and assigns it to a team.
+The user selects a process and assigns it to a department.

 ```html
 <!-- /frontend/views/teamDashboard.html -->